ordina-jworks/ordina-jworks.github.io/_posts/2016-07-25-Web-of-trusted-commits.md

 ## Ensuring Trust

 This blog post tells the story of Sherlock H. Sherlock is a witty developer who holds any security-related topic very close to his heart.
 After a fair amount of pondering about how he could solve the problem of black-hearted developers impersonating his personality, he decided to add **a Digital Signature** to his commits.
 By adding a signature Sherlock can finally sleep soundly at night because the signature indicates that he really issued the commit and that it has not been tampered with since he sent it.
 Moreover it can be used to trace the origin of malicious code that has made its way into a repository.
-The signature makes it also difficult for the signer to deny having signed something because the Digital Signature is unique to both the commit and the signer, and binds them together.
+The signature also assures non-repudiation, meaning that it becomes difficult for the signer to deny having signed something because the Digital Signature is unique to both the commit and the signer, and binds them together.
 Sherlock can now wholeheartedly vouch for the commit.

 Consider the following scenario: